redblindbananaz/GoNZ/Documentation Process.md

 By separating the functionality into two apps, I can keep the codebase organized, maintain a clear separation of concerns, and easily manage and scale each feature independently.
 It also provides modularity and makes it easier to understand and maintain the codebase in the long run.

+Note: Addition of the home app, to host the landing page, login and register page

 ### Steps:

 - **1. Basic Models and urls:**